ChameleonCloud/docs/source/user/project.rst

    For *Project* PIs, it is highly recommended that your *Project* users should have their own non-PI Chameleon accounts and should be added to your project.

-You may add a user to your account by filling out their user name and clicking the *Add user* button.
+You may add a user to your account by filling out their user name or email address and clicking the *Add user* button.
 You may remove a user from your project by locating their user name in the user list and clicking the *-* button next to their user name.